-Back in 2009, a fellow Daring Baker friend and I were discussing my 1st Daring Bakers challenge, and what I should do.
-I was throwing out ideas, and like first pitches in baseball..they were all over the place.
-Baklava was one of them, and then we both joked how hated I would be if I made it a requirement to make the phyllo dough from scratch.
+Back in 2009, a friend and I were discussing my 1st Daring Bakers challenge hosting gig, trying to decide what I should challenge everyone with.
+I was throwing out ideas, and like many first pitches in baseball, they were all over the place.
+Baklava was one of them, and we both joked how hated I would be if I made it a requirement to make the phyllo dough from scratch.
 I swear on every pair of jeans with broken zippers, I never thought I’d see the day.
-Well, that day has come, and Erica, nobody hates you, and in fact, I think they’re loving it!
+Well, that day has come, and Erica, nobody hates you, and in fact, I think they’re loving it.

 Erica of Erica’s Edibles was our host for the Daring Baker’s June challenge.
 Erica challenged us to be truly DARING by making homemade phyllo dough and then to use that homemade dough to make Baklava.

-However, I’d never made baklava before, so this was definitely a challenge for me.
-Thankfully, I bought 2 lbs of phyllo as backup, almost expecting phyllo failure.
-With that said, I am no longer intimidated by the process of putting together a baklava.
-I always put off making it..thinking there was no way I wouldn’t end up with a mess of crumpled phyllo as I layered it in the pan.
+Having said all that, I’d never made baklava before, so this was definitely a challenge for me.
+Thankfully, I bought 2 lbs of phyllo as backup, almost expecting the above phyllo failure.
+Well, good news, I am no longer intimidated by the process of putting together a baklava.
+I always put off making it, thinking there was no way I wouldn’t end up with a mess of crumpled phyllo as I layered it in the pan.
 Oh, and the cutting/scoring part..I swore it would be impossible, and I would end up pulling and tearing each square or diamond into an inside out mess before baking.

-Another made phenomenal subs.
+Another place made phenomenal subs.
 In fact, every time I walked in, the owner knew ‘my sandwich’ and immediately got it started, and it was always absolute perfection.
-It was a hoagie roll, split, spread with mayo, topped with provolone, toasted, then piled with crabmeat salad, the real stuff.
+It was a hoagie roll, split, spread with mayo, topped with provolone, toasted, then piled with crab meat salad; the real stuff.
 I know it sounds gross, but I loved it.

-The next one was the ‘after game’ pizzeria, or after all classes pizzeria, for those who liked to supplement their food plan with pizza.
-Sort of a college version of an amuse bouche, well, several amuse bouches, prior to the main meal.
+The next one was the ‘after game’ pizzeria, since most went there after football, basketball or hockey games.
+It was also the ‘after all classes’ pizzeria, for those who liked to supplement their food plan with pizza, always stopping in before dinner was ready in the food halls.
+Sort of a college version of a first course or appetizer, I guess.

 Well..I managed to break the habit and stay away.
-In fact, I hadn’t had baklava or any Greek or Turkish pastry for about 10 years prior to this challenge.
-Now I know how to make it.
-I’m SO screwed.
-What’s even worse is..they make phyllo sheets to fit 13 x 9 pans perfectly, so it makes for quick and easy layering.
-Once again, SO screwed.
+In fact, I hadn’t had baklava or any Greek or Turkish pastry for about 8 years prior to this challenge.
+Now that I know how to make it, I’m SO screwed.
+What’s even worse is, they make phyllo sheets to fit 13 x 9 pans perfectly, so it makes for quick and easy layering.
+Once again, I’m SO screwed.

 A few quick notes and hints;